 general but also about care, purchase, keeping and use of the tinker.

-- publishing a periodical studbook magazine the “Battie”.
+the publication of a periodic studbook magazine the “Battie”.

 Identification & Registration.

-Since January 2004 it is mandatory for every four-legged friend to have their own passport.
-Since then, there has been a national identification & registration system.
+Since January 2004, it is mandatory for every four-legged friend to have their own passport.
+Since then there is a national identification & registration system.
 Every owner of a horse, pony or donkey must have passports for all his animals and have the animals chipped.
 Registration can take place at the studbook.
 Foals must have a passport and chip within six months of birth.
 Chip exemption is no longer possible.

-When applying, the owner is mentioned in the passport.
-However, the passport is not a legal proof of ownership.
+When applying, the owner is listed in the passport.
+However, the passport does not count as legal proof of ownership.
 The passport should always remain with the horse or pony and can be requested at any time.
 When sold, the passport remains with the animal.
 Previously issued passports remain valid.
 Horses may not be transported without a passport.
-An exception to this is the not yet weaned foal at the mother's foot.
+An exception to this is the unweaned foal at the foot of the mother.

 Passports become invalid if written, pasted, signed, sketched, etc. in them by persons who are not authorized to do so under the Regulation.
 For example, the owner may only indicate in the passport whether a horse is intended for slaughter or not.
 That's all.
 So if an owner himself changes data in a passport, this passport becomes invalid.
 If a passport has become invalid, it is confiscated and a duplicate passport is issued at the owner's expense.

-If vaccinations from the vaccination booklet have been taken over by the vet, it must be stated "basic vaccination in order".
+If vaccinations from the vaccination booklet have been taken over by the vet, “basic vaccination in order” must be stated.